jianshu93/usearch_wrapper/README.md

 -i identity for OTU clustering, default 0.97, and I strongly recommend the default one

 -u usearch binary path, /usr/local/bin/usearch, for example, make it executable first, by default is the ../dependencies/usearch_linux , a 32 bit version

+# More related to taxonomy classification

+There are a number of improvments/new implementations of RDP algorithm such as IDTAXA (https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0521-5) and microclass package (https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1583-2) but unfortunately they are all R packages (implemented in Rcpp) and there are no independent execuables available.
+There are some improvments like using both multinomial distribution models of kmer for training and classification.

 # Reference
 Edgar, R. C., & Flyvbjerg, H. (2015).
 Error filtering, pair assembly and error correction for next-generation sequencing reads.
 Bioinformatics, 1–7. http://doi.org/10.1093/bioinformatics/btv401